spikespaz/dotfiles/README.md

             # If you use packages from this flake that have an unfree license,
             # you need to include this if `nixpkgs.config.allowUnfree`
             # and `nixpkgs.config.allowUnfreePredicate` don't work for you.
-            # Last checked, nixpkgs applies the unfree predicate before merging
+            # Last checked, Nixpkgs applies the unfree predicate before merging
             # overlays, so packages from overlays with unfree licenses will not
-            # care about the policy set by your nixpkgs options.
+            # care about the policy set by your Nixpkgs options.
             inputs.birdos.overlays.allowUnfree
             # The overlay for OracleJDK 8 to get around Oracle's sign-in page.
             inputs.birdos.overlays.oraclejdk